SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Includes Shoxlu's Th19ExAttackResAnimFix
  - Nazrin and Suika Ex being vulnerable to Rin skill bug has now been fixed
  - Tsukasa spell card laser bounce bug has been fixed
+ - Lvl 7 extra attack bug has now been fixed
  - Yachie's Saki/Tsukasa laser cancel bug has been fixed
  - Chiyari Ex grow bug has been fixed
  - Laser count has been capped at 150 to prevent Hisami crashing the game against the AI